BDen32/Milestone-Project-1/README.md

 ## Credits

+### README.md
+ * README.md structure adapted from examples shared on Slack by Lewis Dillon, Cohort Facilitator.
+ * Instructions on deployment were adapted from the Code Institue coursework

-### Images and content
+### Images and content:
- * All images, including the logo, that ahve been used have been provided by the Llynfi Valley Angling Association.
+ * All images, including the logo, that have been used have been provided by the Llynfi Valley Angling Association.
  * The icons used throughout the website were taken from [Font Awesome](https://fontawesome.com/)
  * The fonts were taken from [Google Fonts](https://fonts.google.com/)

+### Code:
+ * Various coder forums were used when I had issues with specific aspects of the code.
+[W3Schools](https://www.w3schools.com/) was particularly helpful and provided walkthroughs.
+[ChatGPT](chatgpt.com) was also used when forums or other websites did not help me to solve issues I came across.